peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `static EInteger getTen()`<br>
  Gets the number 10 as an arbitrary-precision integer.
 * `boolean GetUnsignedBit(int n)`<br>
- Not documented yet.
+ Returns whether a bit is set in this number's absolute value.
 * `int GetUnsignedBitLength()`<br>
- Finds the minimum number of bits needed to represent this object's absolute value.
+ Finds the minimum number of bits needed to represent this number's absolute value.
 * `EInteger GetUnsignedBitLengthAsEInteger()`<br>
- Finds the minimum number of bits needed to represent this object's absolute value.
+ Finds the minimum number of bits needed to represent this number's absolute value.
 * `static EInteger getZero()`<br>
  Gets a value not documented yet.